Capital punishment in Saudi Arabia: Adultery

-In order for an individual to be convicted in a Saudi sharia law court of adultery, he or she must confess to the act four times in front of the court; otherwise four pious male Muslims or two pious men and two women who witnessed the actual sexual penetration must testify in front of the court.
+In order for an individual to be convicted in a Saudi sharia law court of adultery, they must confess to the act four times in front of the court; otherwise four pious male Muslims or two pious men and two women who witnessed the actual sexual penetration must testify in front of the court.
 If the witnesses were spying on the defendants or intentionally watched the defendants commit adultery, their uprightness would be called into question and a conviction for adultery would not take place.
-According to the Islamic sharia law, the burden of proof is on the accuser; and if only one of those witnesses retracted his or her testimony then the accused will be acquitted and the remaining witnesses will be prosecuted for perjury Quran 24:4.
+According to the Islamic sharia law, the burden of proof is on the accuser; and if even one of those witnesses retracted their testimony then the accused will be acquitted and the remaining witnesses will be prosecuted for perjury per Quran 24:4.

-The execution method for adultery committed by married men and women is stoning (see Capital offences).
+The execution method for adultery committed by married people is stoning (see Capital offences).
 If the conviction was established through confession, a retraction of the confession or the defendant leaving the pit while stoning is taking place results in the penalty being stayed.
 If the conviction was established through the testimony of four witnesses, the witnesses must initiate the stoning, and failure to do so results in the execution being stayed.
 Sandra Mackey, author of The Saudis: Inside the Desert Kingdom, stated in 1987 that in Saudi Arabia, "unlike the tribal rights of a father to put to death a daughter who has violated her chastity, death sentences under Qur'anic law [for adultery] are extremely rare."
-Mackey explained that "[c]harges of adultery are never made lightly.
+Mackey explained that "charges of adultery are never made lightly.
 Since the penalty is so severe, women are protected from unfounded accusations of sexual misconduct".
 During a human rights dialogue with European jurists that took place several years before 1987, a Saudi delegate acknowledged that it is difficult to have a person convicted of adultery.
 According to Mackey, in a 20-year period ending in 1987, one woman "is acknowledged to" have been executed by stoning for adultery.

 Princess Misha'al was shot several times in the head for adultery in 1977; investigation revealed she never faced a trial and was executed extrajudicially; scholars have termed her execution as honor killing.